Cryptic crossword: Hidden words

-Hidden words clues are sometimes called "Embedded words" or "Telescopic clues".
 The opposite of a hidden word clue, where letters missing from a sentence have to be found, is known as a Printer's Devilry, and appears in some advanced cryptics.

-There are several common techniques used in Hidden Word clues.
+There are several common variations on hidden word clues:

-Initial or final letters
+Initial or final letters (often called acrostic clues)

 The first or last letters of part of the clue are put together to give the answer.